Attack helicopter: Background

-In the early 1950s, various countries around the world started to make increased use of helicopters in their operations in transport and liaison roles.
-Later on it was realised that these helicopters, successors to the World War II-era Sikorsky R-4, could be armed with weapons in order to provide them with limited combat capability.
+In the early 1950s, various countries around the world began to make greater use of helicopters in transport and liaison roles.
+Later on, it was realized that these helicopters, successors to the World War II-era Sikorsky R-4, could be armed to provide them with limited combat capability.
 Early examples include armed Sikorsky H-34s in service with the US Air Force and armed Mil Mi-4 in service with the Soviet Air Forces.
 This "experimental" trend towards the development of dedicated attack helicopters continued into the 1960s with the deployment of armed Bell UH-1s and Mil Mi-8s during the Vietnam War, to this day the pair of most produced helicopter designs in aviation history.
-These helicopters proved to be moderately successful in these configurations, but due to a lack of armor protection and speed, they were ultimately ineffective platforms for mounting weapons in higher-threat ground combat environments.
+Bell Helicopter employee and Vietnam War veteran Billy "Bill" Frank Perkins, though less well known, was the first person ever to fly an attack helicopter; he possesses an official certificate to that effect.
+These helicopters proved to be moderately successful in these configurations.
+Still, due to a lack of armor protection and speed, they were ultimately ineffective platforms for mounting weapons in higher-threat ground combat environments.

-Since the 1960s, various countries around the world started to design and develop various types of helicopters with the purpose of providing a heavily armed and protected aerial vehicle that can perform a variety of combat roles, from reconnaissance to aerial assault missions.
+Since the 1960s, countries around the world have begun designing and developing helicopters to provide heavily armed, protected aerial vehicles capable of performing a variety of combat roles, from reconnaissance to aerial assault.
 By the 1990s, the missile-armed attack helicopter evolved into a primary anti-tank weapon.
 Able to quickly move about the battlefield and launch fleeting "pop-up attacks", helicopters presented a major threat even with the presence of organic air defenses.
-The helicopter gunship became a major tool against tank warfare, and most attack helicopters became more and more optimized for the antitank mission.
+The helicopter gunship became a major tool against tank warfare, and most attack helicopters were increasingly optimized for the anti-tank mission.